matiasfha/draft-articles/knowing-the-intl-object.md

 * "zh-Hans-CN": Simplified Chinese (language) (script) as used in China (region).

-When a `locale` string is passed as an argument to one of **Intl**'s provided constructors it is compared to a list of available `locales` for the best fit.
+When a `locale` string is passed as an argument to one of **Intl**'s provided constructors, it is compared to a list of available `locales` for the best fit.
 This process is done using one of two possible algorithms: `lookup` or `best-fit`.

-The `lookup` algorithm checks if the runtime environment has the `locale` used by searching from the most specific to the least specific result.
-If the exact value of `locale` is not available, it will return the closest one, for example if you search for `de-DE-u-co-phonebk` if not found, you can return `de-DE` and in case of not finding `de` reference will return a default value.
+The `lookup` algorithm checks if the runtime environment has the `locale` used by searching from the most specific to the least detailed result.
+If the exact value of `locale` is unavailable, it will return the closest one.
+For example, if you search for `de-DE-u-co-phonebk` if not found, you can return `de-DE`, and in case of not seeing `de` reference will return a default value.

-The `best-fit` algorithm is an improvement of the previous algorithm where a default value is not returned if the search is not found, if not, the one that best "fits" is returned.
-IF `es-CL` is searched for but not found, `es-AR` will be returned instead of sjust `is`.
+The `best-fit` algorithm is an improvement of the previous algorithm where a default value is not returned if the search is not found.
+If not, the one that best "fits" is returned.
+IF `es-CL` is searched for but not found, `es-AR` will be returned instead of just `es`.

 You can learn more about this process by [reviewing the documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/**Intl**#locale_identification_and_negotiation).

 #### What does each subtag of the string mean?

-As described above, the string locale is made up of different parts separated by a hyphen, the first section being the language identifier, what are the rest used for?
+As described above, the string locale is made up of different parts separated by a hyphen, the first section being the language identifier.
+What are the rest used for?

 ##### Script code

-This code is used to identify in what "format" a certain language is written, for example in Asian languages ​​`Hans` means that Simplified Chinese will be used vs `Hant` which indicates that Traditional Chinese will be used.
+This code is used to identify in what "format" a particular language is written.
+For example, in Asian languages ​​`Hans` means that Simplified Chinese will be used vs. `Hant`, which indicates that Traditional Chinese will be used.

 ##### Variant code

-These represent the different dialect options for a certain language.
+These represent the different dialect options for a specific language.

 ##### Extensions

-It includes identifiers for different calendars, numeric or ordering systems, in the example of the previous image `phonebk` identifies the variant indicating the ordering used for the letters, in this case phone book style.
+It includes identifiers for different calendars, and numeric or ordering systems.
+In the example of the previous image, `phonebk` identifies the variant indicating the ordering used for the letters, in this case phone book style.

 ## Time to code